 I continued to spin through on my dodge, coming around to catch the trident by the handle while the Zinji was recovering from his lunge.
 He wrestled it from me with ease, but the spell I had passed through it went to work almost immediately.
 It froze the water around the creature so quickly that it had no time to escape.
 It was suspended there, momentarily, then the ice began to float toward the surface.

 I grabbed my crustaceans and started back for the shipwreck.

 “They’re out there,” I said as I pulled the first large crab into the ship’s hull.

 Now out of the water, I snapped up a flame and began to cook the first crab while using another spell to pull up the second kill.

-Erunak looked displeased by my entrance.
-“We are aware of the naga.”
+Erisk looked displeased by my entrance.
+“We are aware of that.”

 “Wait,” a worried soldier said, sitting up.
 “We’re just going to eat?
 Didn’t you hear what Sionis said?
 We need to get out of here.”

 There was a large splash of water as someone barreled into the room.
 I turned to see it was Captain Taylor, himself sporting a shiny pair of gills.
 He stepped up to my side and put an arm up to calm the soldiers.
 “No, we’re not staying here.
 We’re eating here, and then we’re going to make our first move.”

 “There’s a cave that our scouts have found.
 We believe it actually goes all the way to the surface, has fresh air, and can serve as a hiding place for some time.
 Those of us with the energy are prepping what we can for the move.
 The rest of you should eat and rest as long as we can afford it.”

 Before anyone could speak, a soldier’s head popped up from the hole in the ship’s wall and he looked panicked.
 “Captain!
 Another ship was just attacked by the beast.
 It was one of the mercenary ships set to depart after us.
 A Zinji attack force…”